EwoutH/anevicon/README.md

 </div>

 ## Introduction
 Anevicon is a high-performance traffic generator, designed to be as convenient and reliable as it is possible.
-It sends numerous heavy UDP-packets to a victim web server, thereby simulating an activity that can be produced by someone else.
+It sends numerous heavy UDP-packets to a victim web server, thereby simulating an activity that can be produced by your end users.